Uploading documents to Landscape

 Click on 'Choose File', then navigate to and select the document you want to upload and click 'Open', then click 'OK'.

-The document will be uploaded and will appear in the now-visible 'Documents' section of the work item.
+The document will be uploaded and will appear in the now-visible 'Attachments' section of the work item.

 You can attach as many documents as you need to a work item.

-Adding to 'All Documents' in a Portfolio Record
+Adding to the 'Attachments' list in a Portfolio Record

-By navigating to the work tab and switching to the 'Documents' view, you can add documents to the top 'All Documents' section rather than to an individual work item.
+It's possible to add documents to the 'Attachments' list directly, rather than to an individual work item.
 While this may be useful in certain situations, we strongly recommend that you find a work item to house the document rather than placing it in general storage.

 Linking to a document instead of uploading